 1. Complete each of the six required adventures:

-(b) Bear Claws
+(b) Bear Strong

-(d) Fellowship and Duty to God
+(d) Fellowship

-(f) Paws for Action (Duty to Country)
+(f) Paws for Action

 3. With your parent, guardian, or other caring adult, complete the exercises in the pamphlet entitled How to Protect Your Children From Child Abuse: A Parent's Guide

-Cub Scouts in fourth and fifth grades work toward the Webelos (pronounced "wee-buh-lohs" as the singular as well as the plural).
+Cub Scouts in fourth grade work toward the Webelos (pronounced "wee-buh-lohs" as the singular as well as the plural).
 "Webelos" originally was an acronym for the previous (now discontinued) hierarchy Wolf > Bear > Lion > Scout with vowels added.
 It is now a backronym for "WE'll BE LOyal Scouts.
 The rank symbol is the fleur de lis, the official Boy Scouts of America (BSA) emblem, and not an ear of corn.

 Webelos Rank Requirements